 One of the main reasons Confluence was chosen is because it enables easy and instant feedback between developers.
 It has an extensive set of features for managing information, particularly around collaboration and version or change management.

 Our Confluence space contains both technical and business level information about our API standards.
 The level of access you have to that information will depend on your API Centre involvement.
-Anyone can view the published standards, but if you’re registered with the API Centre you’ll have additional rights.
+Anyone can view the published standards, but if you’re a registered Standards User with the API Centre you’ll have additional rights.

 Access levels to our Confluence space